-- Enter the information by selecting one character after another. - Select the Backspace key to delete single characters or select to delete the entire entry. - Select the Caps Lock key A to access uppercase letters. - Select the Enter key 🚽 to confirm the entry and close the on-screen keyboard.
+- Enter the information by selecting one character after another.

+- Select the Backspace key

+to delete single characters or select

+to delete the entire entry.

+- Select the Caps Lock key ▲ to access uppercase letters.

-If a conventional keyboard is connected to the monitor, you can use it instead of, or in combination with, the onscreen keyboard.
+If a conventional keyboard is connected to the monitor, you can use it instead of, or in combination with, the on-screen keyboard.